tomrlq/LRConnection/README.md

 # LRConnection
-LRConnection is an HTTP library that makes networking easier
+LRConnection is a lightweight HTTP library that makes networking easier